Sugar Bowl Sugar Bowl

-This is a Sugar bowl.
-It was designed by Ilonka Karasz.
+This is a sugar bowl.
+It was designed by Ilonka Karasz and manufactured by Paye & Baker Manufacturing Company.
 It is dated ca. 1928 and we acquired it in 2013.
-Its medium is electro-plated nickel silver.
+Its medium is nickel silver.
 It is a part of the Product Design and Decorative Arts department.

 After studying in Budapest, Karasz arrived in the United States in 1913, where a little over ten years later she began to establish herself as an influential designer in a variety of media.
 Although her designs show multiple references to her European past, they also display a combination of modern ideas associated with her new home.
 In this silver-plated sugar bowl and creamer, she developed the idea of using one form and adapting it with additional elements and parts.
 The use of silver-plated nickel—instead of expensive solid silver—and the pure geometric shapes that imply industrial production, made these serving pieces easy to clean and maintain.